webprofusion/certify-docs/docs/faq.md

 ### My Let's Encrypt certificate chain is invalid after the "DST Root CA X3" expiry.
 See our [knowledge base article](./kb/202109-letsencrypt.md) for more details and solutions.

-## License Registration

-Certify The Web has a free Community Edition which is limited to 5 different managed certificates (with unlimited renewals) and is intended for evaluation only.
-This limit may vary across updates and is designed to provide a free way for individuals and hobbyists to use the app and for commercial evaluation and testing.
-You can upgrade to licensed version (which includes access to the support helpdesk email) at https://certifytheweb.com/register - you will then receive a license key.
-To activate your license key open the app and navigate to the About tab, then click Enter Key to apply your license.
-You can also deactivate the usage of a key within the app or from the https://certifytheweb.com License Keys tab.

-**If you are using this application within a business or funded organisation (beyond a temporary evaluation) you are required to purchase a license key.**

-For more information about licensing see our [licensing guide](./guides/licensing.md).